Kvieta1990/Kvieta1990.github.io/_posts/2024-01-13-dockerize_addie.md

     the existing image with the same name as, e.g., `flask_addie`, will be renamed to `<none>` and the new `flask_addie` stays the latest.

+    > <span style="color:red">***N.B.*** It is always a good practice not to do the commit so often since otherwise the docker image will have a lot of layers until hitting the limit whereby we cannot do the commit anymore.
+    Instead, once we have done the initial commit, we can use the `git pull` command in the startup script (see step below) to update the source codes so that the web service inside the docker container can be updated.</span>

 13. Prepare a `Dockerfile` file, as below,

     ```